pingidentity/pingidentity-devops-getting-started/docs/reference/HelmBasics.md

 # Helm Basics

-Although this document cannot cover the depths of this tool, brand-new Helm users might find other technical documentation too involved for Ping Identity DevOps purposes.
+Although this document cannot cover the depths of this tool, new Helm users might find other technical documentation too involved for the purpose of beginning use of Ping Identity container images.
 This document aims to equip new users with helpful terminology in simple terms, with a focus on relevant commands.
 For more in-depth documentation around Helm, check out [helm.sh](https://helm.sh).

 !!! note
-    This overview uses Ping Identity DevOps as a guide, but the principles will apply to any typical interaction with Kubernetes.
-As a result, this document might feel incomplete or inaccurate to Helm veterans.
-If you would like to contribute, feel free to open a pull request!
+    This overview uses Ping Identity images and practices as a guide, but generally applies to any interactions using Helm with Kubernetes.
+With these assumptions, this document might feel incomplete or inaccurate to veterans.
+If you would like to contribute to this document, feel free to open a pull request!

 ## Helm